tips for pearls

 Matching pearls.

 For most pearl strands, the quality factors must be the same.
-Many jewelers mostly famous designers, are mixing shapes, colors, and sizes to create unique pieces.
+Many jewelers, mostly famous designers, mix shapes, colors, and sizes to create unique pieces.

 Treatments of pearls.

-Humans alter all gems after they are found on earth.
-Traditionally natural gems are cut and polished, but there are some treatments to change the color or clarity.
+Humans alter all gems after they are found on Earth.
+Traditionally, natural gemstones are cut and polished, but there are some treatments to change the color or clarity.
 Like all natural gems, pearls are also treated.

 It is legally required for a pearl seller to disclose the treatment process.
-In the United States, the Federal Trade Commission established a set of consumer guidelines.
+In the United States, the Federal Trade Commission established consumer guidelines.
 Other associations also have formulated specific guidelines that their members must follow regarding the disclosure of treatments in the gem materials.

 Bleaching

 All types of pearls are routinely bleached to lighten and achieve color uniformity.
-When pearl jewelry is bleached, it will be much more porous, and suggested to keep it in a soft and dry environment avoiding human oils and other liquids.
+When pearl jewelry is bleached, it will be much more porous, and it is suggested to keep it in a soft and dry environment, avoiding human oils and other liquids.

 Surface coating

 Some pearls have been treated with a colorless coating to improve durability.
-They can be easily identified by a skilled gemologist and we suggest keeping them in a dry environment and protecting them with soft wrapping.
+A skilled gemologist can quickly identify them, and we suggest keeping them in a dry environment and protecting them with soft wrapping.

 Dyeing